Applying for jobs

 Ask them questions too

-• They are left with the positive impression that you have genuine interest in their job – not just any job – because they can see that you’ve given thought to some of the practical aspects of the role, or their business.
+They are left with the positive impression that you want their job – not just any job.

 An interview is not a test that you should expect to pass or fail.